Form ADV Part 2A - W&S Wealth Solutions® Brochure

 Item 2 - Material Changes

 This Item discusses only specific material changes that are made to this Brochure and provides clients with a summary of such changes.
-We last filed our Brochure on August 7, 2018.
-There were material changes to our Brochure and are summarized as follows:
+We last filed our Brochure on March 25, 2022.
+There were no material changes since our last filing.

 Item 3 - Table of Contents